HMS Talisman (N78)

 The second HMS Talisman (N78), and the first to enter service under the name, was a T-class submarine of the Royal Navy.
 She was laid down by Cammell Laird & Co Limited, Birkenhead and launched on 29 January 1940.

 Career

 Talisman had a relatively short but active career, spending most of her time in the Mediterranean.

 One of her first actions was the capture of the French fishing vessel Le Clipper, which was then used to observe U-boat movements off the Gironde estuary before being brought into Falmouth, Cornwall.
 She later attacked HMS Otus by mistake, but was unsuccessful.
-She went on to sink two sailing vessels, the Vichy-French passenger ship Théophile Gautier and the Italian merchant Calitea, as well as destroying the grounded wreck of the German merchant Yalova.
+She went on to sink two sailing vessels with its deck gun, the Vichy-French passenger ship Théophile Gautier and the Italian merchant Calitea, as well as destroying the grounded wreck of the German merchant Yalova.
 She also unsuccessfully attacked the German merchant Salzburg and an Italian convoy, missing the Italian merchant Lauretta, and being heavily depth charged by the escorting Italian torpedo boat Libra.